incremental goal setting

 • Celebrating every small win along the way keeps motivation high and builds momentum towards achieving greater outcomes.

-• Keeping track of your progress with journals or apps can show how far you’ve come and help adjust plans as needed.
+• Keeping track of your progress with journals or goal-tracking apps can show how far you’ve come and help adjust plans as needed.

 • Sharing your goals with someone can boost your chances for success by adding accountability and providing new insights.